DiouxX/docker-glpi/README.md

 docker run --name glpi --link yourdatabase:mysql -p 80:80 -d diouxx/glpi
 ```

-## Deploy GLPI with database and persistance container data
+## Deploy GLPI with database and persistence container data

 For an usage on production environnement or daily usage, it's recommanded to use a data container for persistent data.